lilovyjgrib/X-lingual_IPA_ASR/README.md

 ## What is a phoneme-level model and IPA?

 Using a grapheme to phoneme tools or a dataset annotated for phonemes, we train a CTC model to map audio sequence to a phoneme sequence (with no intermediate steps like standard orthography or vocabulary).
-For interlinguistic compatibility, we convert the phonemes to be represented in (IPA)[].
+For interlinguistic compatibility, we convert the phonemes to be represented in [IPA]().

 ## English → Yoruba and linguistic generalisation

 Regardless of the orthography languages draw their sounds from a universal set of types.
-Linguists worked out how similar these prototypical sounds are. [link] To a lage extent what sound types a language uses is studied, here we draw data from (PHOIBLE)[].
+Linguists worked out how similar these prototypical sounds are. [link] To a lage extent what sound types a language uses is studied, here we draw data from [PHOIBLE]().
 This implies that, if two languages use a similar set, some skills in recognizing the sounds of one language can be transferred to the sounds of another.
 How well?

 ---